-However, instant or text messages sent to an individual student are only allowed if a district employee with responsibility for an extracurricular activity needs to communicate with a student participating the extracurricular activity.
+However, instant or text messages sent to an individual student are only allowed if a district employee with responsibility for an extracurricular activity needs to communicate with a student participating in the extracurricular activity.
 The employee is required to include his or her immediate supervisor and the student's parent as recipients on all text messages.
 An employee may set up class or professional pages such: WhatsApp or Remind 101 to communicate with groups of students.
 It is strongly encouraged for the employee to include a supervisor and or parent in the mass communication.

-An employee is not subject to the provisions to the extent the employee has a social or family relationship with a student.
+An employee is not subject to the provisions regarding electronic communications with a student to the extent the employee has a social or family relationship with a student.
 For example, an employee may have a relationship with a niece or nephew, a student who is the child of an adult friend, a student who is a friend of the employee's child, or a member or participant in the same civic, social, recreational, or religious organization.
-An employee who claims an exception based on a social relationship shall provide written consent from the student's parent or a sponsorship disclosure if the relationship exists due to a non-school related extra-curricular activity.
-Notwithstanding any of the foregoing, if the student is related within the third degree of consanguinity, as that term is defined in DBE(EXHIBIT) no consent or letter is required.
+An employee who claims an exception based on a social relationship shall provide written consent from the student's parent.
 The written consent shall include an acknowledgement by the parent that:

-- The employee has provided the parent with a copy of this protocol - The employee and the student have a social relationship outside of school; - The parent/guardian understands that the employee's communications with the student are excepted from district regulation; and - The parent/guardian is solely responsible for monitoring electronic communications between the employee and the student.
+- The employee has provided the parent with a copy of this protocol; - The employee and the student have a social relationship outside of school; - The parent understands that the employee's communications with the student are excepted from district regulation; and - The parent is solely responsible for monitoring electronic communications between the employee and the student.